escapedcat/react-redux-soundcloud--exp/README.md

 export const TRACKS_SET = 'TRACKS_SET';
 export const LOAD_SC_USER = 'LOAD_SC_USER';
 ```
-At the momen tI don't see the benefit of doing this, but I guess in bigger applications this helps to keep the overview.
+At the moment I don't see the benefit of doing this, but I guess in bigger applications this helps to keep the overview.

 #### `actions/index.js`
 Also we have to add our new action here.